MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/embed-forms.md

 <a name="embed-form"></a>

-## Embed a Dynamics 365 for marketing form on an external page
+## Embed a Dynamics 365 Marketing form on an external page

-An embedded form is a marketing form that you design using the [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] form designer, and which you then embed on an external page using JavaScript code generated for you.
+An embedded form is a marketing form that you design using the Dynamics 365 Marketing form designer, and which you then embed on an external page using JavaScript code generated for you.

 <a name="create-embedded"></a>

 ### Create an embedded form

-To design a form in Dynamics 365 for Marketing that you can embed on an external website:
+To design a form in Dynamics 365 Marketing that you can embed on an external website:

-1. In [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)], go to **Marketing** > **Internet marketing** > **Marketing forms**.
+1. In Dynamics 365 Marketing, go to **Marketing** > **Internet marketing** > **Marketing forms**.

 1. [Create the form](create-deploy-marketing-pages.md) and add the required fields to it as usual.

    - Configure all [field elements](content-blocks-reference.md#form-content-elements) just as you would with standard marketing forms.
    - Make [layout and style settings](design-digital-content.md#work-with-the-designer) just as you would with standard marketing forms.
    - You can use CSS on your external page to further style the imported marketing form.
-When you're done designing your form in [!INCLUDE[pn-dynamics-365](../includes/pn-dynamics-365.md)], open its **Designer** > **HTML** tab to see the CSS classes assigned to each element.
+When you're done designing your form in Dynamics 365 Marketing, open its **Designer** > **HTML** tab to see the CSS classes assigned to each element.

 1. Save the form and go live.